ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-FrameDecodingParameters-v8.9.3.md

 # FrameDecodingParameters

 > Note:
 > This class is removed in 9.0 version.
-> To use video streaming barcode decoding, please use new [video methods](primary-video.md).
+Please use the [video methods](primary-video.md) for video barcode scanning.

 Defines a struct to configure the frame decoding Parameters.